F04

 • 3.
 Test sensor resistance: Disconnect the sensor from the harness and measure resistance.
 If the reading is infinite (open) or near 0 Ω (short), replace the sensor with a Fulgor Milano-compatible NTC probe.

 • 5.
-Replace control board if needed: If sensor and harness are good but F04 persists, the sensor input circuit on the electronic control is likely damaged.
+Replace control board if needed: If the sensor and harness are good but F04 persists, the sensor input circuit on the electronic control is likely damaged.
 Replace the main control module.

 Advertisements